gschramm/personal-website/_posts/2023-07-09-stanford-stories-34.md

 ---
 layout: post
-title: Episode XXXIV - Zion National Park
+title: Stanford Stories XXXIV - Zion National Park
 date: 2023-06-27 01:00:00-0400
 description:
 tags: stanford-stories
 ---

-After spending a night in Page, Arizona where we could witness another spectacular sunset at the Horseshoe Bend (see photo from last episode), the next scenic stop of our road trip was Zion National Park.
+After spending a night in Page, Arizona where we could witness another spectacular sunset at the Horseshoe Bend (see photo from last post), the next scenic stop of our road trip was Zion National Park.
 Zion Canyon - located at the junction of the Colorado Plateau, Great Basin, and Mojave Desert regions in south western Utah - features amazing steep walls made of